International Service for Human Rights (ISHR)

 - who are currently enrolled in a course of study leading to a degree or professional qualification and whose school agrees to enter a three-way agreement* with ISHR; or

-- who are about to start an advanced degree (e.g. Master’s) provided their school agrees to enter a three-way agreement* with ISHR.
+- who are about to start an advanced degree (e.g. Master’s) pending their school agrees to enter a three-way agreement* with ISHR.

 *Please note that a three-way agreement includes ISHR, the Intern and the Intern’s school.